HoFong667/SSM2603-Proj_v2/README.md

 Line IN: Audio in HPH Out: Audio out SW0: Direct input/output activation BTN3: Reset, re-initialize

 Update:
 The I2C module has been split into separate components and now includes a record mode and play back mode, each lasting for 5 seconds.
-Additionally, the 'clip' effect has been incorporated, but unfortunately, the codec automatically adjusts the changes I made.
 To support these functionalities, an IP block memory with a width of 16 bits and a size of 288000 depth needs to be added to the project.

-BTN0: record for 5 sec BTN1: playback 5 sec and SW1: 'clip' effect.
+BTN0: record for 5 sec BTN1: playback 5 sec.